mhahnFr/DC4C/README.md

 The interoperability with C++17's `std::optional` is only available when compiled with the C++17 (or newer) standard.

 ## Final notes
-This repository is licensed under the terms of the GNU GPL in version 3 or later.
+This project is marked with CC0 1.0 Universal.

-© Copyright 2023 - 2025 [mhahnFr][1]
+Written in 2023 - 2025 by [mhahnFr][1]

 [1]: https://github.com/mhahnFr